Skip to content

 breaker = CircuitBreaker(name='payments', listener=OTelEventListener())

-It records four instruments on the interlock meter (or a meter you pass in):
+It records five instruments on the interlock meter (or a meter you pass in):

 Instrument Type Labels